escopinya/pmp_process_game/readme.md

 ##TODO
 - Fix check results order
-- Remove jquery-ui.css usage(ised only for list boxes
+- Remove jquery-ui.css usage(used only for list boxes)
-- Convert to javascript code to MVC pattern
 - Add percentage of score in Check results
 - Add time spent in Check results